 If writing a note isn't your thing, be sure to tell your friend how thankful you are to have them in your life.
-This can be done simply or dramatically, depending on how you think your friend would most appreciate hearing this.
+Giving a sincere compliment can lift your friend's spirits and give them a feeling of comfort about your relationship.

 Give some thought to the best way to let a friend know how much you care.
 Often, what works well for one friend might not for another, so use each friend's personality as a guide for how best to show thankfulness.